White House welcomes EU progress on Russian oil price cap | Headlines

 - United States

-The White House on Friday welcomed news that the European Union was "coming together" on a $60 per barrel price cap on Russian seaborne oil, and said the deal should help limit Russian revenues.
+The White House on Friday welcomed news that the European Union was "coming together" on a $60 per barrel price cap on Russian seaborne oil, and said it remained convinced that the deal should help limit Russian revenues.

+Poland on Friday said it had agreed to the European Union's deal for a $60 per barrel price cap on Russian seaborne oil, allowing the EU to move forward with formally approving a deal proposed by the Group of Seven (G7) nations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)